oliviawestmacottssw/SSW.Rules.Content/rules/tiny-do-you-know-when-to-use-log-on-log-in-and-sign-in/rule.md

 ---

-​In order to connect (with a username and password) to:
+In order to connect (with a username and password) to:

 - a Winforms application, you "log in"
-- a Webfo​rms application, you "sign in"
+- a Webforms application, you "sign in"
-- a PC, Server or Domain, you "log on"​
+- a PC, Server or Domain, you "log on"

-​Would you like to logon to your new account?​
+Would you like to logon to your new account?
 Would you like to log-on to your new account?
 Would you like to login to your new account?
 Would you like to log-in to your new account?
 Would you like to signin to your new account?
 Would you like to sign-in to your new account?
-Figure: Bad examples​
+Figure: Bad examples

 Would you like to log in to your timesheeting application?
 Figure: Good example - Winform

 Would you like to sign in to your email account?
-Figure: Good example - Webform​
+Figure: Good example - Webform

 Would you like to log on to your computer?
 Figure: Good example - PC, Server or Domain